The First ‘Ocean’s 8’ Photo Is Here! Check Out Sandra Bullock, Cate Blanchett, Rihanna And Mindy Kaling In Action

 In addition to the photo, Entertainment Weekly reports that producers released the names of the characters.
 Bullock is playing the part of Debbie Ocean (possibly the sister of Clooney’s Danny Ocean), Rihanna is Nine Ball, Blanchett plays Lou, Kaling portrays Amita, Awkwafina is Constance, Carter plays Rose, Paulson is Tammy, and Hathaway stars as Daphne Kluger.

 The plot details of the movie are still a little vague.
 The only thing that is certain is the women will plan a heist at the Met Gala.
-Apart from the heist location, it isn’t known how all of the women will a play a part in the film.
+Apart from the heist location, it isn’t known how all of the women will play a part in the film.

 Apart from the main cast, Hollywood Reporter revealed that Keeping Up With the Kardashians star Kim Kardashian and sisters Kylie and Kendall Jenner are also slated to make cameos in the movie.
 No information has been released about the reality stars’ part in the film, though it doesn’t sound like good timing for Kim.